 Tomcat is often set up with Apache and mod_jk cluster.
-In this tutorial I will demonstrate a common configuration for a small production environment: a single tier, load balanced application server cluster.
+In this tutorial, I will demonstrate common configuration for a small production environment: a single tier, load balanced application server cluster.

 Installing Tomcat and Java on Linux can be difficult however if you follow this simple guide you shouldn’t have any problems.